civilKaos82/layout-drill-right-hand-navigation-challenge/README.md

 ## Learning Competencies

-* can discern difference between markup and presentation
+* discern difference between markup and presentation
-* can edit presentation layer to achieve a new layout
+* edit presentation layer to achieve a new layout
-* can position using css float
+* position using css float

 ## Summary